jonase/eastwood/README.md

 > Please refer to https://clojure.org/reference/java_interop for a guide on primive math (tldr: use `(long)`, or occasionally `^long` where it is permitted).

-Eastwood wraps these warnings, enhacing them when needed (the reported file name can be misleading), restricting them to _your project's_ source paths and allowing them to be omitted on a file/line basis.
+Eastwood wraps these warnings, enhancing them when needed (the reported file name can be misleading), restricting them to _your project's_ source paths and allowing them to be omitted on a file/line basis.

 This linter is disabled by default because it's not customary or necessarily justified to address these warnings.